Escalation policies

 1. Define your levels

 An ordered list of levels.
-Level 0 fires the instant an incident opens.
+The first level fires the instant an incident opens.

 2. Point each level somewhere